 Use of personal devices at work have increased phenomenally with the onset of ‘Bring your own device’ common in many work environments.
 This approach enables enterprises to reduce IT capex spending for providing and maintaining technological resources.
-On the flip side, this trend introduces new security risks to an organization and requires a company to enact measures to prevent damage.
-Third-party storage devices such as smartphones or USB’s are primary catalysts of valuable data leakage.
-A simple click can create vulnerabilities that hackers could gain access to login credentials or even bank account credentials.
+In contrast, this trend introduces new security risks to an organisation and requires a company to enact measures to prevent damage.
+Critically, third-party storage devices such as smartphones or USB’s are primary catalysts of valuable data leakage.
+Therefore, a simple click can create vulnerabilities that hackers could gain access to login credentials or even bank account credentials.

 Here are few ways in which malware can potentially infect mobile devices:

 - Malicious apps – These involve using pirated tools to create malicious codes.
 Once downloaded, these compromised apps can steal sensitive data or damage the device.